OPAL: THE QUEEN OF GEMS

 How were opals created?
-Opal is formed from a solution of silicon dioxide and water.
-As water runs down through the earth, it picks up silica from sandstone, and carries this silica-rich solution into cracks and voids, caused by natural faults or decomposing fossils.
+Opal is formed as water runs down through the earth picking up silica from sandstone.
+This silica-rich solution is then carried into cracks and voids, caused by natural faults or decomposing fossils.
 As the water evaporates, it leaves behind a silica deposit.
-The deposit eventually hardens to form common opal, and in rare circumstances it forms precious Opal.
+The deposit eventually hardens to form common opal, and in rare circumstances, it forms precious opal.

 The opal forms in generally elongated or ellipsoidal ironstone concretions or boulders, from a few centimeters, to up to 3 m across.
 The boulders may be confined to one or more layers or randomly distributed through the weathered sandstone.
 Their composition ranges from sandstone types (a rim or crust of ferruginised sandstone surrounding a sandstone core) or ironstone types (composed almost entirely of iron oxides).
 The opal occurs as a filling or lining between the concentric layers or in radial or random cracks in the ironstone.